Samsung Galaxy A51 5G beats iPhone 11 on display size and speed for $200 less

 Rounding out the family are the budget Galaxy phones: The $109 Galaxy A01, coming April 9, and the $179 Galaxy A11, arriving this summer.
 These devices are quite different across the board.
 The A11 is larger than the A01, at 6.4 inches rather than 5.7 inches.
 The A11 also packs a triple-lens camera which includes an ultrawide shooter, whereas the A01 makes do with only a depth sensor for bokeh shots.

 Inside, both devices utilize just 2GB of RAM, but the Galaxy A11 has more storage: 32GB instead of 16GB (again, a microSD card will quell any space concerns).
 The A01 also has the smallest battery of the bunch, at 3,000 mAh.
-As with the other models, Samsung is tight-lipped about the processors inside these phones for the time being.
+As with the other models, Samsung is tight-lipped about the processors inside these phones — though we know both will eventually be offered through AT&T's prepaid channel and Cricket Wireless, in addition to other carriers.

 Outlook